khimo/khimo.github.io/bli-guides/_help_drivers/MLGWprotocol.md

+---
-# MasterLink Gateway Protocol DRIVER
+title: MasterLink Gateway Protocol DRIVER
+layout: pagetoc
+---

 Integrate MasterLink products using a BeoLink Gateway or MasterLink Gateway as a MasterLink interface.